ArseniosHadjikyriacou/sales-analytics-application/README.md

 ---

-# Instructions
+# USING THE APPLICATION

-### Launching the application
+### Instructions

+**Compile the program (optional):**

+1. Set the `CLASSPATH` variable

+  - For Linux `export CLASSPATH=$CLASSPATH:/home/user/workspace/sales-analytics-application/classes`
+  - For Windows `set CLASSPATH=%CLASSPATH%;C:\Users\user\workspace\sales-analytics-application\classes`

+2. Compile the Java program

+  - Executing the following command from the project root directory: `javac -d classes src/Main.java`

+**Run the program**

-execute the command `java Main <path/to/file1> <path/to/file2> ...` with at least one filepath from the root directory of the application
+- Execute the command following from the project root directory `java src/Main <path/to/file1> <path/to/file2> ...`, with at least one filepath as argument
-`<path/to/file>`: relative or absolute path of a text file to be analyzed (e.g. `data/data.txt` or `/home/user/sales-analytics-application/data/data.txt`)
+- Note: `<path/to/file>` is the relative or absolute path of a text file to be analyzed (e.g. `data/data1.txt` or `/home/user/sales-analytics-application/data/data1.txt`)